|The Dead Linger FAQ[Last updated: 3/6/2014]

 3) FFA PvP – There are no rules.
 Survive.
 Kill or be killed.
 If you want to form unofficial alliances with the other players in this undead world, fine, but don't expect the other guy to hold up his end of the deal.
 If he backstabs you and takes all your gear, don't say we didn't warn you.
 Keep your head down.
 This game mode is not for the faint of heart.The ENTIRE world is randomly generated?Sort of.
 The entire world is procedurally generated, randomly.
 It follows a set of rules we've programmed into the engine, to build things, place objects, and tell things where they can and can't go.
 When we're done with it (and in some parts, even early on,) it will be indistinguishable from a world that was made by hand.Wow!
 You must have some badass programmers with an IQ of like 400.Yes.
 The art team isn't too shabby either.
 We won't say anything about management.Speaking of engine, what engine are you using?

 As of the Build 10 release on Steam Early Access, we are using the Unity 3D engine!Does this game use seeds to generate its worlds?Yes.
 You can share seeds (usually a string of numbers or letters) with your friends and generate the same worlds when you create a server.
 Seeds will be changing often during Alpha and Beta, though, as we constantly upgrade the world generation.Can't I just keep getting good items because I'll know where all the good stuff is?Not necessarily.
 Item generation is not tied to the world seed, to prevent people from generating the same seed and farming a really nice item they know the exact location of.
 Even on the same seed, you will rarely ever find the same thing in the exact same spot.Do I have an inventory system?Yes, and we go over it in adequate detail (for now) on this Design of the Dead blog post.Cool, so you guys are copying Diablo 2's inventory?YOU SHUT YOUR MOUTH RIGHT NOW....
 Uh.
 Oookay.Actually, we've found the block inventory system to be a pretty sweet system as it is, but we've made quite a few tweaks and improvements to giving you all sorts of context-sensitive information within the menu.
 Still, the idea is the same – items are represented by block sizes and equipped in visual slots you move the item to.
 We understand a lot of RPGs have recently gone towards 'list” inventories, and it made us vomit all over the floor.
 After we cleaned up all the puke, we started work on the current system, and it's going to rock.So, you mention it's an RPG.
 What kind of RPG elements will we find?
 Item stats?
 Dexterity?We're keeping most of the number crunching out of the game, and focusing more on play-style preference.
 It's an RPG in the sense that – yes, you can role-play – the player is developing, learning, growing, and learning new skills, but the majority of skills in the game come down to each player.
 Not just that, there are no classes in the game.
 If you want to be a big melee brawler, you can choose perks that allow you to thrive in close quarters and do more melee damage.What are perks?In order to help player's get their preferred playstyle sorted out better, players will unlock perks by accomplishing feats.
 Once a perk is unlocked, they can equip it to their player and it will modify what their player is good at.
 Some examples of this are the “Marksman” perk, that gives you steadier aim on firearms, or the “Brawler” perk, that gives you increased melee damage.
 You can currently have 3 perks active at any given time, and we have about 50 unique perks planned at this time.What are the required and/or minimum PC requirements?!You can view the current minimum requirements here: http://www.thedeadlinger.com/archives/1023Let's talk about zombies some more.
 Are zombies afraid of fire?No. Zombies aren't afraid of anything, nor are they brave.
 They're just zombies.
 They don't think on that level.
 Fire will kill them, but it takes awhile.
 You'll want to be well out of range, lest you find yourself being grabbed by a flaming zombie.What kinds of zombies are there?
 Are there special infected?There aren't and there will never be special infected or other kinds of mutated zombies.
 There will be zombie animals, but the only ones we can confirm right now is Zombie Dogs.
 Zombies themselves (the human kind) will come in three main types; slow (starving), medium (normal), and fast (healthy.)
 Healthy zombies will jog at a mild pace (slower than you can sprint) and they will be far more rare than the other two types.
 They are best dealt with quickly.Do zombies react to noise?
 Sight?
 Smell?
 Touch?Yes to all.
 Be careful.Are zombies pushovers?No. The majority of zombie games as of late have added more and more non-zombies to the “zombie” ranks, and changed zombies in such a way that they are the cannon-fodder for much bigger foes.
 That is not the case in The Dead Linger.
 Zombies are the prime enemy and we've gone to great lengths to ensure that is the case.
 Be very afraid, and be very careful out there.How many zombies might I find in a crowd?Currently we are working with numbers of zombies up to around 500 in the local proximity to a player, and that's just in Pre-Alpha.
 You could theoretically find crowds of zombies numbering in the hundreds, possibly thousands when we are finished.That's a lot.
 I'm scared.Good.
 And that wasn't a question.Sorry.
 So can I buy and play this yet!?
-It sounds awesome!You can pre-order the game right now.
-If you pre-order or otherwise buy the game, you can play it when Alpha Release goes live, and you will be able to play it all the way through alpha, beta, and release, without ever having to pay again.Is there a monthly fee to play the game?No. You only have to purchase the game once, ever.Can I monetize on YouTube videos of The Dead Linger and record "Let's Play" commentaries and the like?
+It sounds awesome!You can buy the game right now on Steam Early Access.
+If you pre-order or otherwise buy the game, you can play it right now, and you will be able to play it all the way through alpha, beta, and release, without ever having to pay again.Is there a monthly fee to play the game?No. You only have to purchase the game once, ever.Can I monetize on YouTube videos of The Dead Linger and record "Let's Play" commentaries and the like?
 What about machinima videos?Yes, yes, and yes!
 Have fun!
 If Youtube or other video services bother you, just wave this page around in their face.That's awesome!That wasn't a question either.
-Try again.Can I go now?Yes.
+Try again.When is the next update/build going to be released?When it's done.
+We don't give release dates on our build updates.Can I go now?Yes.